sergei-grechanik/supercompilation-hypergraph/README.md

     alias eqprover="java -jar ./target/scala-2.9.2/graphsc_2.9.2-0.1-SNAPSHOT-one-jar.jar"

-The equivalence prover should be provided with a file containing definitions and (optionally) a task in the form `foo=bar`:
+The equivalence prover should be provided with a file containing definitions and propositions to prove:

-    eqprover -t constz=idle samples/idle

-If the first line of the file contains a comment with a task (in the same format) then you can pass `auto` instead:

-    eqprover -tauto samples/idle
+    eqprover --prove samples/idle

 You can use the flag `-v` to make the prover more verbose (for example, it will then print what expressions it is merging by graph isomorphism).
 Note also that some examples may need adjustment of parameters:

-    eqprover -tauto -a4 -v  samples/add-assoc
+    eqprover --prove -a4 -v  samples/add-assoc

 (`-a4` increases the arity limit to 4)